Maximum of the characteristic polynomial of the Ginibre ensemble: Introduction and main results

 \subsection{Comments on Theorem~\ref{thm:Ginibre} and further results}

-The study of the characteristic polynomials for different ensembles of random matrices has an interesting history because of several connections to problems in various areas of mathematics.
-In particular, there are the analogy between the logarithm of the absolute value of the characteristic polynomial of the CUE and the Riemann $\zeta$--function \cite{KS00}, as well as the connections with Toeplitz or Hankel determinant with Fisher--Hartwig symbols, \cite{Krasovsky07, DIK14}.
-Of essential importance is also the connection between characteristic polynomial of random matrices, log--correlated fields and the theory of Gaussian multiplicative chaos \cite{HKO01, FK14}.
+The study of characteristic polynomials for different ensembles of random matrices is an interesting and active topic because of its connections to several problems in diverse areas of mathematics.
+In particular, there are the analogy between the logarithm of the absolute value of the characteristic polynomial of the CUE and the Riemann $\zeta$-function \cite{KS00}, as well as the connections with Toeplitz or Hankel determinant with Fisher--Hartwig symbols, e.g. \cite{Krasovsky07, DIK14, Charlier19, CG19}.
+Of essential importance is also the connection between characteristic polynomial of random matrices, log-correlated fields and the theory of Gaussian multiplicative chaos \cite{HKO01, FK14}.
 This connection has been used in several recent works to compute the asymptotics of the maximum of the logarithm of the characteristic polynomial for various ensembles of random matrices.
-For the characteristic polynomial of the CUE, a result analogous to Theorem~\ref{thm:Ginibre} was first obtained by Arguin--Belius--Bourgade \cite{ABB17}.
-Then, the correction term was computed by Paquette--Zeitouni \cite{PZ18} and the counterpart of the conjecture \eqref{max} was established for the circular $\beta$--ensembles for general $\beta>0$ by Chhaibi--Madaule--Najnudel \cite{CMN18}.
-For the characteristic polynomial of the GUE, as well as other Hermitian unitary invariant ensembles, the law of large numbers for the maximum of the absolute value of the characteristic polynomial was obtained in \cite{LP18}.
-Cook and Zeitouni \cite{CZ} also obtained a law of large numbers for the maximum of the characteristic polynomial for a random permutation matrix, in which case their result does not match with the prediction from Gaussian log-correlated field because of arithmetic effects.
-Finally, in the article \cite{CFLW} in preparation with Claeys, Fahs and Webb, we obtain the counterpart of Theorem~\ref{thm:Ginibre} for the imaginary part of the characteristic polynomial of a large class of Hermitian unitary invariant ensembles.
-In \cite{CFLW}, we also show that our result implies \emph{optimal rigidity estimates} for the eigenvalues of random Hermitian.
+For the CUE, a result analogous to Theorem~\ref{thm:Ginibre} was first obtained by Arguin--Belius--Bourgade \cite{ABB17}.
+Then, the correction term was computed by Paquette--Zeitouni \cite{PZ18} and the counterpart of the conjecture \eqref{max} was established for the circular $\beta$-ensembles for general $\beta>0$ by Chhaibi--Madaule--Najnudel\footnote{They obtain tightness of the appropriately centered maximum for both real and imaginary part of the logarithm of the characteristic polynomial.
+See also \cite{L19} for the asymptotics of the measures of thick points by a different approach.} \cite{CMN18}.
+For the characteristic polynomial of the GUE, as well as other Hermitian unitary invariant ensembles, the law of large numbers for the maximum of the absolute value of the characteristic polynomial was obtained in \cite{LP19}.
+Cook and Zeitouni \cite{CZ} also obtained a law of large numbers for the maximum of the characteristic polynomial of a random permutation matrix, in which case their result does not match with the prediction from Gaussian log-correlated field because of arithmetic effects.
+These results rely on the log-correlated structure of characteristic polynomials and proceed by analogy with the case of branching random walk using a modified second moment method, \cite{Kistler15}.
+This method has also been successful to compute the asymptotics of the Riemann $\zeta$-function in a random interval of the critical line, see \cite{SW, Najnudel18, ABBRS19, Harper_b}.
+Further recent results on the deep connections between log-correlated fields, Gaussian multiplicative chaos and characteristic polynomials of $\beta$-ensembles can be found in \cite{CFLW,CN,LP} In particular, we prove in~\cite{CFLW} the counterpart of Theorem~\ref{thm:Ginibre} for the imaginary part of the characteristic polynomial of a large class of Hermitian unitary invariant ensembles and show that this implies \emph{optimal rigidity bounds} for the eigenvalues.
 Likewise, by adapting the proof of the upper--bound in Theorem~\ref{thm:Ginibre}, we can obtain \emph{precise rigidity estimates} for linear statistics of the Ginibre ensemble in the spirit of \cite[Theorem 1.2]{BBNY17} and \cite[Theorem 2]{LS18}.

 \begin{theorem} For any $0<r<1$ and $ \kappa >0$, define